walterhiggins/ScriptCraft/README.md

 [ic]: http://canarymod.net/releases
 [cmapi]: https://ci.visualillusionsent.net/job/CanaryLib/javadoc/

-# Docker

-To launch a container with CanaryMod and ScriptCraft you can just do

-      docker run -p 25565:25565 -it tclavier/scriptcraft

-You can find all files used to build this container in github project: [docker-scriptcraft](https://github.com/tclavier/docker-scriptcraft)

 # Contributing

 If you would like to contribute source code and/or documentation changes please [read contributing.md][contrib]